CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 6.1.1.0.sec=Until the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, if an Insolvency Proceeding has commenced, Second Lien Agent, as holder of a Lien on the Collateral, will not contest, protest, or object to, and each Second Lien Claimholder will be deemed to have consented to,

-6.1.1.1.sec=any use, sale, or lease of “cash collateral” (as defined in section 363(a) of the Bankruptcy Code), and
+6.1.1.1.sec=any use, sale, or lease of “cash collateral&rdquo; (as defined in section 363(a) of the Bankruptcy Code), and

 6.1.1.2.0.sec=Borrower or any other Grantor obtaining DIP Financing if First Lien Agent consents in writing to such use, sale, or lease, or DIP Financing, provided that

 6.1.1.2.1.sec=Second Lien Agent otherwise retains  its Lien on the Collateral, [and]

-6.1.1.2.2.sec=any Second Lien Claimholder may seek adequate protection as permitted by section 6.4, “Adequate Protection,” and, if such adequate protection is not granted, Second Lien Agent may object under this section 6.1 solely on such basis[.][,]
+6.1.1.2.2.sec=any Second Lien Claimholder may seek adequate protection as permitted by section 6.4, “Adequate Protection,&rdquo; and, if such adequate protection is not granted, Second Lien Agent may object under this section 6.1 solely on such basis[.][,]

 6.1.1.2.3.sec=after taking into account the use of cash collateral and the principal amount of any DIP Financing (after giving effect to any Refinancing of First Lien Obligations) on any date, the sum of the then outstanding principal amount of any First Lien Obligations and any DIP Financing does not exceed the First Lien Cap on such date,